 Are you a new student who cannot come to campus and needs to register for an online class?
 If so, please click on this link for admissions, advisement, and registration information.

-To sign up please send an email including your name, phone number, student id, and the date and time you are attending to Robin DeJesus at firstname.lastname@example.org.
+To make an appointment, please send an email with your name, phone number, student id, and the date and time you are available to Robin DeJesus at email@example.com.